kopytjuk/kopytjuk.github.io/content/posts/kpi-architecture/index.md

 ## Introduction

-Evaluating complex systems operating is noisy real world environments is hard.
+Evaluating complex systems operating in noisy real world environments is hard.
 Especially if you are dealing with dynamic behaviour over time, the requirements to the evaluation toolchain grow with every novel insight.
-In the beginning you want to compute just a single number describing algorithm's performance (like mean squared error - *MSE*), but over the project's lifetime your requirements to the evaluation framework grow: at some point you wish to generate static visualizations, create reports over a time range, dig deep at some specific situations or simply render both the algorithm's output and the corresponding *ground-truth* (GT) in a video file.
+In the beginning, you just want to compute just a single number describing algorithm's performance (like mean squared error - *MSE*), but over the project's lifetime your requirements to the evaluation framework grow: at some point you wish to generate static visualizations, create reports over a time range, dig deep at some specific situations or simply render both the algorithm's output and the corresponding *ground-truth* (GT) in a video file for human analysis.

-In this post I will outline a modular software archecture for the evaluation codebase, which is imho simple and straightforward to extend and maintain.
+In this post I will outline a modular software architecture for the evaluation codebase, which is imho simple and straightforward to extend and maintain.
 It proved one's worth across multiple projects I was involved in.
 The focus of this architecture is the assessment of dynamic algorithms (or systems) applied in the real world (such as robots, trackers or sensors) which experience unexpected behavior from the environment.
 In most cases this behaviour has to be further analyzed with additional metrics and plots.

 ## Basics

-For the sake of better unterstanding, I'll introduce an artificial setting which helps to internalize the proposed concepts.
-Let's select the logistics domain and focus on a mobile robot picking and delivering small boxes in a production site.
-This warehouse is also filled with employees, pallet trucks and other moving objects which are to be detected and to avoided.
+For the sake of better understanding, I'll introduce an artificial setting which helps to internalize the proposed concepts.
+Let's focus on a mobile robot picking and delivering small boxes in a large warehouse.
+This warehouse is also filled with shelves, employees and pallet trucks which have to be detected and avoided.

 ![audi-smart-factory](audi-smart-factory.jpg)
 Image: Audi AG

-First, I'll introduce a formal language discrete systems the architecture deals with.
-Later, a set of possible subtasks and assessment examples for the robot are presented to motivate the need for an extensible, application-independent evaluation tooling.
+First, I'll formalize the systems the architecture is tailored for.
+Afterwards, a set of possible subtasks and assessment examples for the mobile robot are presented to motivate the need for an extensible, application-independent evaluation suite.

 ### Descrete systems

-In this post the focus lies on the assessment of *dynamic* (i.e. exhibiting continual change) and *discrete* systems, which generate an action or detection at specific points in time (timesteps).
-Moreover it will be assumed, that *equidistant* outputs are available, i.e. outputs are generated in a fixed output rate.
+In this blog post I'll focus on the assessment of *dynamic* (i.e. exhibiting continual change) and *discrete* systems, which generate an action or detection at specific points in time (also called *timesteps*).
+Moreover it will be assumed, that *equidistant* samples are available, i.e. outputs are generated in a (temporally) fixed output rate.
 This assumption rarely holds in real-world scenarios, where the output rate depends on system's load, other processes and the state of the environment.
 Thus, for the assessment, it is often helpful to *resample* or *interpolate* the signal to equidistant timesteps.
 Those timesteps can be seen as the *clock* of the evaluation routine.

-Usually, for each timestep, there is a soft of ground-truth data, representing the desired behaviour of the system at particular point in time.
-For a mobile robot in logistics it can be a safe path, or for the object-detection task, the collection of ground-truth objects, which have to be tracked.
+Usually, for each timestep, there is *ground-truth* data, representing the desired behaviour of the system at particular points in time.
+For a mobile robot in logistics it can be a pre-planned and safe path, or for the object-detection task, the collection of ground-truth objects, which have to be detected (e.g. for safety reasons).

 The system's output signal $\tilde{y}(t)$, the resampled version $\hat y(t)$ and the corresponding ground-truth $y(t)$ can be visualized in a timeline: